otissv/remodule/README.md

 These modules are then registered with remodule which returns a store, all actions, a combined reducer and maps all state to props.
 These can be passed to a connect function such as [react-redux](https://github.com/reactjs/react-redux).

 Reducers take the name of class and can be called by any action in the app.
+Actions are passed to s with as their class name in camel case.
 Classes do not need to always a have action or reducer.
 Initial state can also be added to in the module.